Donations pour in to build new Santa house in Middletown

 “While I understand the importance of the topic, I just wish we had a little more time to think of options,” Curry said.

 Since the decision, Curry has been bombarded with people wanting to help.
-A donation jar is now set up at Kuppy’s Diner in town and $4,000 has already been raised.
+A donation jar at Kuppy’s Diner has already raised $4,000.

 “I have a line out the door of volunteers to make this a reality, donations, even in terms of materials from local businesses like Middletown Lumber,” Curry said.

-“The mayor called me yesterday and explained what was going on and he was very emotional and asked us if we could help and we were more than glad to do so,” said Chris Nagle, manager of Middletown Lumber Inc.
+“The mayor called me yesterday and explained what was going on, and he was very emotional and asked us if we could help, and we were more than glad to do so,” said Chris Nagle, the manager of Middletown Lumber, Inc.

 Curry says the support from everyone in town is making a Christmas miracle happen and the Santa house will be ready in time for the tree lighting on Nov.
 30.